 Partitioning Hard Drives

 Partitioning is used to divide a physical disk drive into two or more separate logical drives.
-Macintoshes come with hard drives that are not partitioned and new hard drives are not ususlly partitioned.
-If you wish to have partitioned hard drive(s) then you will probably have tpo do it your self.
+Macintoshes come with hard drives that are not partitioned.
+New external hard drives are not usually partitioned.
+If you wish to have partitioned hard drive(s) then you will have to do it your self.

 PROS & CONS